API Reference: WebSocket Integration

 Call before pipeline starts |

-| Connection refused | Server not started | Call await server.start_server() |
+| Connection refused | FastAPI app not running | Start with uvicorn app:app |

 | Events delayed | Event filter blocking | Check filter configuration |